Science52101/Perspectiva/doc/bioHpp.md

 #### `in`

-The `void in (auto& ...)` method takes a reference of each of its arguments and ordely reads each of their values from the input stream.
+The `template <class ...
+Ts> void in (Ts& ...)` method template takes a reference of each of its arguments and ordely reads each of their values from the input stream.
 If the input fails, the method causes an assertion failure with `void assert (int)` (q. v. <cassert> header).